RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 * linker segments: When there are 5 secondary structures in each model, 3 middle secondary structures are "linker segments".
 2 N-terminal/C-terminal secondary structures are not "linker segments".

-* model: A node that can be connected by edges.
+* model: A substructure that can be connected by their edges through their nodes.
+For example, a smotif model has 2 nodes (N-term/C-term) and 3 secondary structures.
 A collection of segments.
 Generally, 2-5 pieces of segment constitute the model.
 Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a model (5 pieces of secondary structures as a model for continuous SEWING are in active development).
 Defined as struct whose elements are model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle.

 * MotifScore: Designability score.
 Basically it shows that how well hydrophobic parts of secondary structures are well pack with each other.
 Will Sheffler in Baker lab made this.

+* node: Single secondary structure that can be merged with other node through their edge.
+For example, a smotif model has 2 nodes (N-term/C-term) and 3 secondary structures.

 * PartnerMotifScore:  A type of MotifScore, but it will not be calculated in monomer design